 Sally is a member of Australian Cattle Dog Club of America.

-Sally has been a member of Good Dog for almost 5 years
+Sally has been a member of Good Dog for about 5 years

 Sally was screened for responsible practices and has been a member since 2020.